 Liverpool FC have once again joined forces with Football Aid, allowing football fans the opportunity to play on the hallowed turf of Anfield in 2012, while raising vital funds for charity at the same time.

 Football Aid offers fans the opportunity to Live the Dream of an authentic match day experience; to gain exclusive access to the pitch and tunnel areas, pull on their own personalised shirt in the official changing rooms, walk down the tunnel to the sound of a cheering crowd and ultimately to step out onto their Field of Dreams and represent their club in a never to be forgotten 90 minute match.

-The matches have also been supported by a host of legends down the years, with the likes of Jan Molby, John Aldridge, Alan Kennedy and Jason McAteer all lending their valuable experience in recent years, by playing alongside Liverpool supporters in the hugely enjoyable matches at Anfield.
+The matches have also been supported by a host of legends down the years, with the likes of Jan Molby, John Aldridge, Alan Kennedy, Jason McAteer and John Barnes all lending their valuable experience in recent years, by playing alongside or managing the supporters in the hugely enjoyable matches at Anfield.

 Booking your position couldn’t be easier, just visit www.footballaid.com and choose your club, then you’ll have two ways to secure your Fixed Price position: Option 1: ‘Buy Now’ – Our quickest and most popular option, or Option 2: ‘Sponsored to Play’ – Pay a non-refundable £100 deposit to secure your position and then simply pay off the remaining balance anytime before 14th December.

 So if you’re keen to secure your place on your Field of Dreams early this season, why not visit www.footballaid.com today to make sure you’re ahead of the crowd!

 Alternatively if you’d like any additional information, you can call Football Aid on 0131 220 5999 or email [email protected].